 We present the verticals of the companies present on the Nifty 50 index in the pie chart.
 Index funds investing in the index would then have exposure to at least 13 different industries, increasing the chances of offsetting a dampener in one with growth from another.

-Nifty 50 Sector Representation
+Nifty 50 Sector Representation (Weight %)

 Why Invest in Index Funds